-It is a study based on the signs and symptoms of diseases of the cardiovascular system.
+It is a study based on the signs and symptoms of diseases in the cardiovascular system.

-Risk factor assessment provides an initial and fairly accurate picture of the quality of a patient’s vascular system and, at the same time, the advisable level of surveillance.
+Risk factor assessment provides an initial and reasonably accurate picture of the quality of a patient’s vascular system and, at the same time, the advisable level of surveillance.

-The interview, adapted to cardiovascular symptoms, provides more details about the possible existence of an underlying pathology.
+The interview, adapted to cardiovascular symptoms, provides more details about the possible existence of underlying pathology.

 A cardiovascular history is obtained to identify evidence of organic heart disease or symptoms that suggest the presence or possible presence of cardiovascular abnormalities.

-Taking an accurate story is an acquired skill that is honed through experience.
+Taking a real story is an acquired skill that is honed through experience.

-Direct questions, questions of family members and spouse, and review of medical records may be required.
+Direct questions, questions of family members and spouses, and a review of medical records may be required.

-Open questions should be asked and time should be allowed to hear the full answer.
-Top questions should be avoided. .
+Open questions should be asked, and the complete answer should allow time to hear.
+Top questions should be avoided.

-The evidence base linking medical history and physical examination findings to the presence, severity, and prognosis of cardiovascular disease has been more rigorously established for coronary artery disease, heart failure, and heart disease. valvular heart.
+The evidence base linking medical history and physical examination findings to cardiovascular disease’s presence, severity, and prognosis have been more rigorously established for coronary artery disease, heart failure, and heart disease.
+Valvular heart.

-In non-acute patients, cachexia is perhaps the most important feature to consider on general inspection, as it is an important prognostic sign in heart failure.
+In non-acute patients, cachexia is perhaps the essential feature to consider on general inspection, as it is a crucial prognostic sign of heart failure.